Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 - Weapons can require attached effects on target to fire, or be prevented by firing if specific attached effects are applied.
   - `AttachEffect.RequiredTypes` can be used to list attached effects required to be on target to fire, all listed effect types must be present to allow firing.
   - `AttachEffect.DisallowedTypes` can be used to list attached effects that when present prevent the weapon from firing, any of the listed effect types will prevent firing if present.
+  - `AttachEffect.IgnoreFromSameSource` can be set to true to ignore effects that have been attached by the firer of the weapon and its Warhead.

 In `rulesmd.ini`:
 ```ini